 I tasted the rice as soon as it was cooked, and was instantly hit with that flavor memory I had been chasing for so long.
 This WAS that rice!
 I had found it!

-I have to pat myself on the back here, because with that first bite I took of those refried beans, I was sold.
+Honestly, I have to pat myself on the back here.
+From that very first bite of those refried beans, I was sold.
 I had done it.
 Then I took a bite of rice, followed by a bit of beans, and I was instantly transported back to high school, waiting in the line at Nine Beans that stretched out the door.

 Feeling that I had mastered restaurant-style refried beans, and that I had found an amazing rice seasoning mix that tasted like it just came out of a restaurant, I needed to find the perfect vessel for them.
 Was a burrito going to be enough?

 Oddly enough, on that same Walmart trip, Ben, who still eats dairy occasionally, was looking for quick and easy freezer foods that he could throw in the microwave for when he gets hangry.
 He found a package of spicy rice, bean and cheese chimichangas, and decided to go with those.

 When we first met, I remember him always having El Monterey Mini Chimis in the freezer which he adorably referred to as “mini chims”.
 Giving up meat, though he hadn’t had them around the house for a long time, so this discovery of this rice and beans variety, brought him right back.

 One of my favorite things to purchase at Costco are these frozen uncooked tortillas.
 You just thaw them and throw them in a dry pan, and you’re seconds away from the freshest restaurant-style tortillas you’ve ever had.
 For a while there, I was testing some different recipes out, trying to use the tortillas in the same way that you would use egg roll wrappers.
 The tortilla performed perfectly, but I never settled on a filling that I liked.